 Topps Stadium Club is known for its sharp, full-bleed photography, crisp, often-creative action shots and on-card autographs.
-The 2019 version will again showcase those qualities when the product is released in late June.
+The 2019 version will again showcase those qualities when the product is released on June 26.

 A hobby box will contain 16 packs, with eight cards in each pack.
 Topps is promising two autograph cards per hobby box, and there will the usual assortment of parallels and inserts.

 The base set, with 300 cards, will feature current stars, rookies and greats from the past.
 There are several tweaks to this year’s design, particularly with the player’s name.
 They’re displayed in a larger, bolder serif font, with the team name underneath in the same font, but in smaller letters.
 Last year’s set featured a more subdued, sans serif nameplate with a much larger team name.